-The Austin Police Retirement System investment portfolio returned -6.18% for the full year of 2018.
-The portfolio generated a net loss on investment income of \$43.6 million which brought the total portfolio value to \$718.5 million at year end.
+Amidst the backdrop of strong market returns, The Austin Police Retirement System (APRS) investment portfolio returned 20.9% net (21.23% gross) for the full year of 2019.
+The portfolio generated a net gain on investment of \$139.3 million which brought the total portfolio value to \$857.8 million at year end.

-The Equity allocation, which represents 60% of the total fund, was the main driver of portfolio returns with a loss of -9.8%.
-U.S. equities (46% of the total fund) generated a loss of -7.2%, while the international equity allocation (14% of the total fund) generated a loss of -16.3% as slowing global growth and a rising U.S. dollar both worked to dampen returns in non-U.S. equities for the year.
-The U.S. equity allocation continues to be strongly biased to the use of passive management with passive investments representing 60% of the U.S. allocation.
+The Equity allocation, which represents 62.9% of the total fund, was the main driver of portfolio returns as equities gained 29.8% for the year.
+U.S. equities (47.5% of the total fund) generated a gain of 31.2%, while the international equity allocation (15.4% of the total fund) generated a gain of 20.9%.
+Active management was additive to portfolio performance within U.S. equities while active managers underperformed within the international equity allocation.
+The U.S. equity allocation continues to be strongly biased to the use of passive management with passive or index investments representing 58.3% of the U.S. allocation.

-The Fixed Income allocation (15% of the Fund) posted a return of 0.9% which significantly outperformed the 0.0% return of the broad US bond market for the year.
-The APRS portfolio's U.S. bond manager and private credit managers generated strong gains and performance for the year, while global bonds generated a small loss of -0.1% for the year.
-Given the low return outlook for bonds the allocation remains low.
-Managers entered 2018 positioned defensively for further U.S. interest rate increases, with the volatility of Q4 and the Fed signaling a likely pause in 2019, managers have taken off some of that defensive positioning in 2019.
+The Fixed Income allocation (13.1% of the Fund) posted a return of 3.8% which significantly underperformed the 7.9% return of the broad U.S. bond market for the year.
+The APRS portfolio's U.S. bond manager and private credit managers generated strong gains and performance for the year, while global bonds generated a small loss of -0.9% to drive the underperformance of fixed income for 2019.
+Given the low return outlook for fixed income the System's allocation to the asset class remains low.